ericwoud/buildR64arch/README.md

 ## Building your own version of ATF, U-Boot or linux-kernel:

 Basically all custom ATF, U-Boot or linux-kernel packages are build on Archlinux (aarch64 or x86_64).
-It can be done on a archlinux-chroot root only if preferred.
+It can be done on a archlinux-chroot if preferred.
 Use [https://github.com/tokland/arch-bootstrap](https://github.com/tokland/arch-bootstrap) to setup an archlinux chroot on a debian system.

 After running makepkg, run makedeb to create the .deb (and possibly update a repo).
 See: [makedeb](https://github.com/ericwoud/archlinuxarm-repo/blob/makedeb/makedeb)

-Support to use other linux-image.deb when running on Ubuntu is also implemented, but hardly tested (also supporting to extract `Image` from `.itb` from the package).
+Support to install linux-image.deb created with other tool when running on Ubuntu is also implemented, but hardly tested (also supporting to extract `Image` from `.itb` from the package).

 ## R64/R3 Build/Install emmc version using image [DEPRECATED]